by Dr. C.H. Weaver M.D. updated 9/2022

 Overall the therapy was well tolerated.
 Patients treated with Lynparza did not experience a change in health-related quality of life scores while on treatment.
 Importantly 60% of Lynparza treated patients survived without cancer progression 3 years from the initiation of treatment compared to only 27% of those treated without the maintenance therapy.3,4

-Five-year follow-up data - 50% of Lynparza treated patients survived 5 years for an average survival of 56.0 months without recurrence compared to only 13.8 months with placebo.
-The benefit was seen whether patients had a BRCA1 or BRCA2 mutation and whether they had high or low clinical risk.
+At seven years after their initial diagnosis, 67% of Lynparza treated patients survive compared to 46% in the placebo arm.
+Moreover, 45% of patients receiving Lynparza did not received further treatment, compared with 21% in the placebo arm.
+The benefit was seen whether patients had a BRCA1 or BRCA2 mutation and whether they had high or low clinical risk.18

 The most common side effects were anemia and neutropenia - the long-term safety data from SOLO2 which enrolled platinum sensitive recurrent ovarian cancer patients has shown a concerning 8% rate of myelodysplastic syndrome/acute myelogenous leukemia (MDS/AML).3 This concern will need to be monitored in the SOLO1 population as well, but at this juncture the authors reported no new cases of MDS/AML.14,17